How to use Tab Tender: a complete step-by-step walkthrough

 Three more places tie your activity together:

-• Insights: your personal spending recap — totals by category, the last several months, and your top category — across every tab you've hosted or joined.
+- Insights: your personal spending recap — totals by category, the last several months, and your top category — across every tab you've hosted or joined, with a shareable Wrapped card to post your year in numbers.

 12. Friends, groups, and your account